Hattersley loom: Hattersley Standard Loom

 The Hattersley Standard Loom was designed and built in 1921.
 Thousands of models were expected to be sold, which would bring considerable financial success to the company.[1]
 After the recapitalisation boom of 1919, cotton yarn production peaked in 1926 and further investment was sparse.
 Rayon, an artificial silk, was invented in the 1930s in nearby Silsden, and the Hattersley Silk Loom was adapted to weave this new fabric.

 Hattersley Domestic Loom

 The plain Hattersley Domestic Loom was specially developed for cottage or home use and designed to replace the wooden handloom; the Domestic is similar in construction to a power loom.
 It was introduced ca.1900 and the makers claimed that a speed of 160 picks per minute could be easily attained with from 2 to 8 shafts weaving a variety of fabrics.
 Because foot pedals, or treadles, operate the loom it is still classed as a handloom, but it is much easier and faster to weave as all the motions of the loom are connected via crankshaft and gear wheels.
 The cast metal chair, manufactured along with the loom, can be raised or lowered to suit, and the seat rocks forward and back as the weaver treadles the loom.
 There is an example in the Bradford Industrial Museum.

-The only known example of the Hattersley Domestic Weaving System in New Zealand is in use by Roderick McLean of McLean and Company in Oamaru.